gamelab/kiwi.js/README.md

 * Tilemap layers no longer return error messages about the cellIndex.
 * Groups now use correct rotation point, as does the Camera and the State.
 * Fixed a bug where the HUDIcon would not work with Textures use a Canvas.
-* Canvas renderer and WebGL renderer now behave more closely.
+* Canvas renderer now behaves more like the WebGL renderer.
 * Fixed a WebGL bug where alphas between 0 and 1 made the page background color bleed through.
 * The WebGL renderer now clears every frame which solves the bug where nothing would appear.
 * Textures that are set to 'dirty' are now re-uploaded to video memory.
 This fixes other bugs, such as the Textfield not working in WebGL.
 * Visibility flag now works correctly with groups: no children are rendered.
 * Visibility flag now works correctly under WebGL renderer.
-* Upgraded the projects to use Typescript version 1.0.0.
+* Upgraded Kiwi.js to use Typescript version 1.0.0.

 ##Features